elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

 **How** (Need more discussion)

 -   There are tons of ways to reward users, and that depends on the annual budget of Bellabeat.
-For example, when a user's wellness score reaches 90 points for more than 7 days in a row, she can get a free yoga class.
+For example, when a user’s wellness score reaches 90 points for more than 7 days in a row, she can get a free yoga class.